MomsFriendlyDevCo/Doop/units/router/README.md

 Doop-Router
 ===========
-A non-annoying, exceedingly simple router using a chainable syntax.
+A non-annoying, exceedingly simple but extremely powerful router using a chainable syntax.

 ```javascript